frederic-perez/AmE-dictionary/data/idioms.md

 __a shiver down (one’s) spine__ A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._
 __a sly dog__ Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome.
 __a sobering thought__ A thought or idea which is dispiriting, depressing, or traumatic.
+__a spring in (one’s) step__ __1__ A happy, confident, and enthusiastic mood or manner, as indicated by the carefree way one walks. _Joe’s been walking with a spring in his step ever since he found out he was getting a promotion._ __2__ An increased amount of energy or alertness. _Add an extra shot of espresso to my latte.
+I need something that will put a spring in my step!_
 __a stab at (someone or something)__
 __a stab in the back__ A betrayal; an act of treachery. _It felt like a stab in the back to hear that Paul was going out with my ex-girlfriend._
 __a walk in the park__